neyralab/client-gateway/README.md

 8. encryptedChunk - encrypted arraybuffer chunk to be swapped
 9. arrayBuffer - the whole arraybuffer of the file that is supposed to be swapped
 10. startTime - Date.now(), required to calculate how much time the file upload takes
-11. dispatch - redux dispatch required for UI updates
 12. totalProgress - used to update and calculate progress
-13. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+13. callback - redux actions for updating file uploading progress (percent and time in seconds); accepts type and params parameters;

 ### Get user's RSA keys